 Key Features and Benefits

-IPv6 offers a range of key features and benefits that make it a superior choice for modern network management.
+IPv6 offers a range of features that make it superior to IPv4, addressing many of the limitations of the older protocol.

-- Expanded Address Space: Supports a virtually unlimited number of devices.
+- Expanded Address Space: Supports a virtually unlimited number of unique IP addresses.

-- Enhanced Security: Built-in IPsec for better data protection.
+- Improved Security: Built-in IPsec for enhanced data integrity and confidentiality.

 IPv6 vs. QUIC